 - Teaching Arrangements

-- 13 weeks of lectures, seminars and tutorials taught in one block together each week;
+Thirteen weeks of lectures, seminars and tutorials taught in one block together each week; total of two hours and fifty minutes per week.

 - Graduate Attributes Emphasised